giuliatondin/movie-app/README.md

 - [ ] Search page;

 ### Author
-<a href="https://github.com/giuliatondin">Made with ❤️ by Giulia Tondin 👋🏽 Get in touch!</a>
+Made with ❤️ by Giulia Tondin 👋 <a href="https://github.com/giuliatondin">Get in touch!</a>